sebastian-software/effective-prettier-vscode/README.md

 ### @Effective/Prettier Resolution

 This extension will use the tools installed in your project's local dependencies.
+As this extension is basically an integration of Effective-Prettier into VSCode you have to install that tool into your local JavaScript application.

 To install it in your project run: